HafizFahr/H8DSFT_Projects/README.md

 Phase 2 Milestones:
   - Customer Churn: predict customer churn based on their subscription details using a simple ANN model.
   - News Categorization: predict news category based on its headline and summary using a simple LSTM model and Word2Vec.

+Final Project:
+  - Article Category Recommendation: give recommendation for article category based on its content using keyword extraction (YAKE) and LSTM